HeWeiChun/Homework5/readme.txt

 hello! world
-Today is a happy day.
+Today is a sad day.
 Today is December 7th.